Simple, iconic… and surprisingly hard to master

 3) The mozzarella: creamy pockets, never a flood

-Our Margherita uses Fior di Latte for that classic, milky melt—finished with Pecorino Romano and Grana Padano DOP for savoury depth, plus basil and EVOO.
+Our Margherita uses Fior di Latte for that milky, yielding melt, finished with Pecorino Romano and Grana Padano DOP for a layer of savoury depth.
+Basil and extra virgin olive oil tie it together.

 4) The basil: fragrance that hits before the first bite